 How 5 Hotels Are Leading Green

 A green hotel can be far more than just a hut on the beach with no fossil fuels.
 In fact, you can have an exceptionally modern and luxurious stay with green hotels.
-These are just some of my personal favorites that I believe that you should explore if you want to travel green.
+These are just some of my personal favourites that I believe that you should explore if you want to travel green.

 Chumbe Island Coral Park Eco-Bungalows, Tanzania

 A combination between a modern Robinson Crusoe-type adventure and plenty of rustic charm - Chumbe Island offers something for everyone.
-It places a heavy emphasis on environmental education, offers crystal clear snorkeling, and open-air bungalows.
+It places a heavy emphasis on environmental education, offers crystal clear snorkelling, and open-air bungalows.
 Because the island is otherwise unpopulated, it only accepts around 14 guests at a time.
 This makes the resort seem very exclusive.
 The combination of being at one with nature and being near one of the last unspoiled coral reefs in Africa make this an amazing experience.